copypasta-src/services-service-node/README.md

 3. Commit and push all changed files to the `main` branch
 4. Return to GitHub web and confirm that the Actions Workflow from this commit completes successfully
-5. Create an AWS AppRunner Service (https://us-east-1.console.aws.amazon.com/apprunner/home?region=us-east-1#/services)
+5. Create an AWS AppRunner Service (https://us-east-1.console.aws.amazon.com/apprunner/home?region=us-east-1#/services) [CICD]
     - 5.1 Name the service `{my-repository-name}-runner` (case sensitive)
     - 5.2 Select to use the image just published to your repository
     - 5.3 Select automatic deployment upon new Image upload